ARTS-Laboratory/Senior-Design-Project-EMCH427-002-Team-4-Downey/CLAMS_Source_Code/README.md

-locale for kernel and application codes
+# Locale for Kernel and Application code